-I think this has been the hardest thing for me as a parent – finding the balance between letting my kids be kids and having my own space.
-Isn’t this the struggle for all of us?
+Finding the balance between letting my kids be kids and having my own space is challenging.
 I’ve seen the extremes of both – not a toy in sight and living rooms full of every toy you could ever imagine.

 So where do we start?
 Where do we stop?

 It’s taken me a few years to get comfortable with my new normal, but I feel like we now have a system that works if we are consistent.
-With three little ones of different ages, it has certainly been a challenge!
-But here are some tips on how to maintain your own space while letting your kids be little.
+With three little ones, it has certainly been a challenge!
+But here are some tips on how to maintain your own space while letting your kids be kids.

 Designate play areas

-Our basement is small but it is the perfect space for our older kids to play.
-Every year, we switch things around so that the space works for their age.
-Since i stay at home, we are on a tight budget.
-The items i use to organize are either from the dollar store or garage sales.
+Every season, we switch things around in the playroom so that the space works for their age.
+The items I use to organize aren’t fancy – they are usually from the thrift store or garage sales.
 While the kids are little, I’ve learned not to invest in furniture that needs to be kept in mint condition.
 I would like to NOT freak out about one area of the house.

 Kids want to be with you.
 They will inevitably make their way up or over from their “zone” to crawl onto your lap or colour on the floor next to you while you are trying to do ab burners.
 Instead of shooing them away or stepping on Lego, find a spot in the “shared area” of the home where they can spread out.